manifold-systems/manifold/docs/docs.md

   requires java.desktop;    // if using Image manifold: for javax.swing.ImageIcon
 }
 ```
-Additionally **Java 9** modular projects must include the processor path for the manifold jar file along with the `-Xplugin:Manifold` argument to javac:
+Additionally **Java 9 or later** projects must include the `-processorpath` for the manifold jar file along with the `-Xplugin:Manifold` argument to javac:
 ```
 javac -Xplugin:Manifold -processorpath /path/to/your/manifold-all.jar ...
 ```